Stay Hydrated. Stay Healthy.

 3. Start drinking water early in the day.

 Drinking several liters of water every day isn’t easy.
-If you don’t start within the first hour of waking, it’s likely you won’t attain your daily goal.
+If you don’t start within the first hour of waking up, it’s likely you won’t attain your daily goal.
 Therefore, as a rule, aim to start sipping water as soon as you get out of bed.

 Not only does this routine give you a head start on hydration for the day, but it also kick-starts your metabolic and digestive systems.
 A great tip is to keep your water bottle (or a simple glass of water) at your bedside so it’s there waiting for you as soon as you wake up.4.
 Keep things interesting.